dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 Laravel Forge allows you to easily do the following apart from provisioning servers:

-- It integrates with LetsEncrypt to generate Free SSL Certificates for your apps
+- It integrates with LetsEncrypt to generate Free SSL Certificates for your apps.
-- Easily manage jobs and queues
+- Easily manage jobs and queues.
 - Collaboration with your team by sharing your server's management dashboard with co-workers.

 Matt Stauffer has an [amazing post on deploying your first Laravel app to Forge](https://mattstauffer.co/blog/getting-your-first-site-up-and-running-in-laravel-forge).